apache/infrastructure-website/content/pages/services-tools.md

 ### Tools for ASF projects

 #### PMC tools

-<a href="https://reporter.apache.org/" target="_blank">Reporter</a> provides actvitity statistics and other information about your project, and editing tools to help you write and submit your project's quarterly Board reports.
+- <a href="https://reporter.apache.org/" target="_blank">Reporter</a> provides actvitity statistics and other information about your project, and editing tools to help you write and submit your project's quarterly Board reports.
+- The <a href="https://translate.apache.org/" target="_blank">ASF Translation Service</a> provides the Pootle localization tool to help projects that want to provide documentation and user-interface text in multiple languages.

 #### Version Control